La Madeleine, Paris: Statues in niches of the Colonnade

 Another feature of the exterior is a series of statues of Saints, made by different sculptors, alternating women and men, arranged on the outside walls along the portico, within the colonnade.
 The original plan by Vignon had only bare walls on the exterior, but the new architect, Huvé, proposed a series of thirty-three statues in niches.
 The selection of Saints was largely made by the Orleans family of King Louis Philippe and his family.
-The two most prominent places, by the south entrance, were given to traditional French Saints, Louis VII and Saint Philip, Bernard of Clairvaux, as well as Saint Joan of Arc and Saint Genevieve, the Patron Saint of Paris.
-Women saints alternate with men.
-At the north or rear end of the church, the heads of four of the statues were knocked off the explosion of a German shell during the First World War, in 1918.
+The two most prominent places, by the south entrance, were given to traditional French Saints, Louis IX and Saint Philip, Bernard of Clairvaux, as well as Saint Joan of Arc and Saint Genevieve, the Patron Saint of Paris.
+At the north or rear end of the church, the heads of four of the statues were knocked off by the explosion of a German shell during the First World War, in 1918.

-Interior
+Parts

 The plan of the church was inspired more by the classical Roman architecture, particularly the baths, than by traditional church architecture.